 The Sole TT9 features an extremely durable construction offering a high user weight capacity.
-It’s base frame, and deck can support users up to 450 lbs (204 kg), which is quite impressive even for a commercial-grade machine.
+The base frame and deck can support users up to 450 lbs (204 kg), which is quite impressive even for a commercial-grade machine.

 Its structure is made of thick steel tubing but also has several ABS parts that protect the motor, side rails, and other components.
 The machine’s steel parts come with a corrosion-resistant and abrasion-resistant paint; the color used is black, this being the only color available for the TT9 (at least for the moment).

 The Sole TT9 treadmill is considerably large.
 Fully set up, it takes approx. 84″L x 36″W (213 x 91 cm) of floor space.
 Plus, you should allow at least two feet of clearance on each side, and at least three feet of clearance at the rear of the deck for safe usage.
 Thus, the machine may not exactly be the best choice for a small room or apartment.
 Also, it’s important to mention that this Sole treadmill does not have a folding mechanism.

 It weighs approx — 397 lbs (180 kg).
 Therefore, its transport and assembly require at least a few people.
 All of this weight plays a crucial role in its overall stability and sturdiness.
 You can be sure that the unit won’t rock, wobble, or move even if you engage in a more demanding workout.

 The unit’s front base features a set of wheels that play an essential role in the machine’s incline; they can also serve as transport wheels.